-How to say hello in Spain
+How to say “Hello” in 10 different languages

 “Hola ¿Qué tal?” – Hello.
 How are you?